konradish/data_experiments/README.md

 No build process or dependencies required!
 The visualizations use Three.js loaded via CDN.

-## Using the Sorting Visualizer
+## Using the Sorting Visualizers

-1. Open `sorting-visualizer.html` in your browser
+1. Open `3d_sorting_visualizer.html` or `2d_sorting_visualizer.html` in your browser.
-2. Select a sorting algorithm from the dropdown
+2. Select a sorting algorithm from the dropdown.
-3. Choose the number of elements and data pattern
+3. Choose the number of elements and data pattern.
-4. Click "Start Sorting" to begin the visualization
+4. Click "Start Sorting" to begin the visualization.
-5. Use your mouse to rotate, zoom, and pan the 3D view
+5.  **3D View:** Use your mouse (Right-drag: Rotate, Scroll: Zoom, Left-drag: Pan) to explore.
+6.  **2D View:** The visualization scrolls down automatically.
-6. Adjust animation speed with the slider
+7. Adjust animation speed with the slider.
-7. Toggle comparison and movement visualizations with the checkboxes
+8. Toggle comparison and movement visualizations with the checkboxes.

 ## Contributing